- Published on

 How do we solve retain cycles then?

-Swift provides two tools to solve this: weak
+Swift provides two tools to solve this: weak and unowned references.

 weak